antiamoeba/fishoak/_ba/lochlomond.md

 # Fishing Loch Lomond

 Loch Lomond is a gem.
 Nestled in the tree-covered hills above Santa Cruz, Loch Lomond's natural beauty rivals its fishing.
+It is stocked in the spring and early summer with trout by the [DFW](https://nrm.dfg.ca.gov/fishplants/publicplantsearch?Params.StockingWaterID=4913&RegionCountyMappings=&submit=Search).

 ## About the Lake